Office: Lady Eaton College S107

 Valley near Alahan, and providing advice about best practice for the archaeology of the BTC pipeline.

-Prof. Elton has been a member of the Department of Ancient History & Classics since 2006 and has taught courses on the Trojan War, the history of the Roman world (including a number of upper-year courses focusing on the Late Roman Empire in the East), ancient warfare, Anglo-Saxon England, Greek and Latin.
+Prof. Elton has taught in the Ancient Greek and Roman Studies programme since 2006.
+His teaching has included courses on the Trojan War, the history of the Roman world (including a number of upper-year courses focusing on the Late Roman Empire in the East), ancient warfare, Isauria, Anglo-Saxon England, Greek and Latin.

-Prior to his arrival at Trent, Hugh taught at a number of American Universities since 1993, and from 2001 through 2006 served as Director of the British Institute at Ankara (2001-2006).
+Prior to his arrival at Trent, Hugh taught at a number of American Universities since 1993, and from 2001 through 2006 served as Director of the British Institute at Ankara.

-H. ELTON.
-2012, October 12.
+October 2012.
 "Writing the Histories of Romans and Arabs in the Late Roman East," to be presented at Inside and Out: Interactions between Rome and the Peoples on the Arabian and Egyptian Frontier in Late Antiquity, University of Ottawa & Carleton University, Ottawa, Ontario, Canada.